rbwendt/elasticon-recap/bill_nyt.md

 - Find something you read (on paper), date is very important, since web and paper publication date can be different
 - Ego search, find something you wrote
 - Searching for reviews
-- Recipes, launches a cooking app, and became really popular, (more than 100 years of recipes)
+- Recipes, launched a cooking app, and became really popular, (more than 100 years of recipes)
-- Manual sharing, hey, I read something about this, and others go search for the subject
+- Manual sharing, hey, I read something about some subject, and others go search for the subject
 - Casual news search, what happened recently
 - Serious news search, journalist, historians, etc